department-of-veterans-affairs/va.gov-team/products/platform/vsp-collaboration-cycle/core-collaboration-cycle-ticket.md

 ##### Platform actions

-- [ ] Create feedback tickets and link to this epic (if no feedback, please comment stating that)
+- [ ] If you have feedback, create feedback tickets and link to this epic.
+Once you have completed you review, check the box next to your practice area
-  - [ ] Design feedback provided
+  - [ ] Design has completed the review and linked any feedback tickets
-  - [ ] Accessibility feedback provided
+  - [ ] IA has completed the review and linked any feedback tickets
-  - [ ] IA feedback provided
+  - [ ] Research has completed the review and linked any feedback tickets
 - [ ] Update this ticket with the Zoom recording
   - Recording:
   - Password: